Industrial air pollution in our communities

 The ripple effects of industrial air pollution

-Industrial air pollution has and continues to unfairly burden Black and Brown communities, other communities of color, and low-income areas throughout the South, often to the detriment of public health and quality of life.
+Industrial air pollution has and continues to unfairly burden communities of color and low-wealth areas throughout the South, often to the detriment of public health and quality of life.

 Harm to local communities

-Biomass is another industry increasingly encroaching on communities of color throughout the South, with pellet manufacturing facilities often sited in and around them.
+The biomass industry is increasingly encroaching on communities of color throughout the South, with pellet manufacturing facilities often sited in and around them.
 Along with carbon emissions, manufacturing and burning wood pellets produces harmful pollutants like nitrogen oxides, volatile organic compounds, microscopic dust particles, and other hazardous air pollutants that contribute to serious health risks.

 Holding polluters accountable